De Laurentiis Entertainment Group: History

 By August 1987, DEG was $16.5 million in debt, citing the box-office failures and/or disappointments of its product.
 Dino De Laurentiis refused offers to sell the company because he wanted to retain controlling interest.
 Around the same time, De Laurentiis' daughter Raffaella exited her role as DEG's president of production.
+After the release of the HBO Pictures-produced The Trouble with Spies on December 4, 1987, DEG was forced to halt theatrical distribution, with the remaining films in its slate either going direct-to-video or released by other distributors (for example, United Artists acquired distribution rights to the 1988 films Illegally Yours and Pumpkinhead).